 - Brainstorm at least three purposes for data collection projects.
-Why might a Tribe or your program want to collect and manage data? - Which individuals, organizations, or programs can help you achieve your mutually agreed upon goals? - What conflicts or challenges may make it difficult to achieve these goals? - · Report out ideas
+Why might a Tribe or your program want to collect and manage data? - to collect and manage data?

+Which individuals, organizations, or programs can help you achieve your mutually agreed upon goals?

+What conflicts or challenges may make it difficult to achieve these goals? - Report out ideas
-Data Collection Methods

-Prior to New Data Collection:

-- Review and Evaluation of Existing Data (programmatic, census data, economic data, etc.) - Useful for comparison with newly collected data and additional context - Potentially reduce the burden or scope of current data collection efforts

-New Data Collection Methods:
+Prior to New Data Collection Methods Prior to New Data Collection: Review and Evaluation of Existing Data (programmatic, census data, economic data, etc.) Useful for comparison with newly collected data and additional context Potentially reduce the burden or scope of current data collection efforts New Data Collection Methods: Survey Forms and Questionnaires Conducted with specific subpopulations of the community Rey Informant Interviews Community Meetings Community Meetings Helpful for PR purposes and to get broad input from community members